cloudevents/spec/discovery.md

 The second case becomes relevant if multiple services support the same event types.
 Use case 1 is likely the dominant use case.
-Given the example of a public cloud provider where all services generate events, there might be dozens of sources (producer systems) and hundreds of event types.
-The discovery funnel of serviecs first, then event types helps users navigate without having to see large lists of event types.
+Given the example of a public cloud provider where all services generate events, there might be dozens of sources and hundreds of event types.
+The discovery funnel of services first, then event types helps users navigate without having to see large lists of event types.
 Both of these cases show the importance of using filters in the discovery API to narrow down the selection of available events.